segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

 # Angular dashboard

 A common usecase for the Angular framework, and indeed SPAs in general, is to display data.
 In the past complex and custom desktop software was required to create interactive 'data dashboards'.
 Now we can do everything in the modern web browser.
 Angular is brilliant for data driven applications but data viz tools are not included 'out of the box'.
 In this workshop we will therefore be extending the 'boilerplate' Angular application to include our own charts and data.
-We will be using a few other node modules so we will cover installing those and integrating third party tools (which you almost certainly will do!).
+We will be using a few other node modules, so we will cover installing those and integrating third party tools (which you almost certainly will do!).
 Everyone should try to complete the walkthrough this week as it gives a solid foundation to understand how a MEAN stack site works...!

 > ### Milestone checklist
 > - [ ] Essential: [Workshop walkthrough](videos/3.ogg)